 Zoning & Dwelling Entitlements

 We offer this information ONLY as a starting point for discussion as to whether or not a dwelling entitlement may exist on land at Yerranderie.
 You MUST get your own legal advice and consult with Wollondilly Council.
 You MUST NOT rely on any information here when considering the purchase or sale of real estate at Yeranderie!
+There has been a dwelling entitlement recently granted at Yerranderie but each application will be assessed on its own merits so this is no guarantee that your block will also be granted one.

 A dwelling entitlement only means that Council is able to consider your building application.
 IT DOES NOT provide any guaranteed right to carry out building works and there are many reasons why your application could still be refused even if you have a dwelling entitlement.
 Consent for the construction of a dwelling is subject to an assessment under Section 4.15 of the Environmental Planning and Assessment Act 1979.